KarimEbrahemAbdelaziz/SwiftyMenu/README.md

 ## TODO

-- [x] Automate release new version to Cocoapods from Travis CI.
+- [x] Automate release new version to Cocoapods from Github Actions.
 - [x] Add CHANGELOG file for the project.
 - [ ] Allow custom header and options cells.
 - [ ] Allow different interactions to dismiss SwiftyMenu.